stCarolas/climenu/README.md

 # m1

 This is a cli "menu" or "app launcher".
-Uses JSON for menu descripting and menu generating (dynamically in runtime).
-Inspired Openbox Pipe Menus
+It uses JSON for menu descripting and menu generating (dynamically in runtime).
+Inspired by Openbox Pipe Menus